Bunch theory: working notes on applications, axioms and models: Extending axiomatic set theory to incorporate bunch theory

 We now give the additional axioms which enable us to incorporate bunch theory.
 We keep the number of axioms to a minimum and we rely on post-hoc definitions to introduce many of the notations associated with bunches, including bunch union and intersection, bunch inclusion, the null bunch, and the lifted nature of set membership within our bunch theory.
 This approach facilitates validation of our model and lowers the risk of missing axioms - since what might have been candidates for axioms become properties provable from post-hoc definitions.

 $ $

 The packaging axioms introduce the unpacking operator $\unpack $, and the use of set brackets to “package” a bunch.
 They tell us that packaging and unpackaging are inverses.
 That is not quite enough to characterise packaging - indeed these axioms would be true if neither packaging nor unpackaging had any effect; this is ruled out by the element axioms.
 The first element axiom tells us that the landscape of set theory extended with bunches contains mathematical objects not present in classical set theory, namely those values obtained by unpacking non-singleton sets.
+The second element axiom tells us packaging creates an element - this axiom will need to be qualified when we extend our theory further with the introduction of the improper bunch.

 In the second guarded bunch axiom the term $\unpack \{ \, \}$ can be read as $null$, but we cannot write it that way as $null$ is not yet defined.